HVD3Z/Public/README.md

 # Public

-This is the public repository of my projects that I feel are worthy.
+This repository will hold all projects and scripts that have been tested and completed.
+They are not finished however and will be tweaked as time goes on to better fulfill requirements.